tahaHichri/BLEiOSScanner/README.md

 <b>NOTE:</b> You can use TableView to display the list of devices. the discovered devices are stored in <i>foundDevices</i>
-Don't forget to set the tableView delegate and source
+Don't forget to set the tableView delegate and source. <br/>
 example:
 ```objective-c
 - (void)viewDidLoad {